-M. 13.0.
+K. 11.0.
 ROOF AND TOP OF BUTTRESSES

-Before any intervention regarding the roof, the contractor will investigate on existing water exits and report the findings to the Engineers/engineers.
+Before any intervention regarding the roof, the contractor will investigate on existing water exits and report the findings to the Engineer.
 The proposed roof project will be studied and defined.
-The engineer is to provide pictures and access to the roof for the engineers/Engineers inspection.
-This is to be approved by Engineer/Engineer.
+The engineer is to provide pictures and access to the roof for the Engineer's inspection.
+This is to be approved by Engineer.
 Also as the roof does not function as a whole it will need to be supported from below with appropriate scaffolding before any works are done.

-13.1.
+11.1.
 Dry cleaning of loose surface deposits on the stone surfaces performed using flat brushes, natural fibre brooms and vacuum cleaners.